mila-iqia/COVI-AgentSim/README.md

 The above commands only run one simulation each.
-This is useful for debugging, but in order to run multiple simulations with domain randomization (e.g. to create a training dataset), we make use of a special config file (`src/covid19sim/configs/search/experiment.yaml`) with a special module (`covid19sim.job_scripts.random_search.py`) to run over 100 simulations.
+This is useful for debugging, but in order to run multiple simulations with domain randomization (e.g. to create a training dataset), we make use of a special config files in (`src/covid19sim/configs/experiment/`, e.g. `app_adoption.yaml`) with a special module (`covid19sim.job_scripts.experiment.py`) to run over 100 simulations.
 Note that this takes several hours on a CPU cluster.

 For more information on settings and outputs, we suggest to dig into the code and look at the docstrings.